-A permanent role is an indefinite position which also offers company benefits, such as sick pay, maternity leave, holiday pay and pension contributions.
+A permanent role is an indefinite position that also offers company benefits, such as sick pay, maternity leave, holiday pay, and pension contributions.

-You’ll often have a probation period when you start you job, which gives the company the ability to let you go in short notice if they don’t think that you fit with the company, the role, or are capable of doing the work as stated in the job description.
+You’ll often have a probation period when you start your job, which gives the company the ability to let you go on short notice if they don’t think that you fit with the company, the role, or are capable of doing the work as stated in the job description.

 If you want to leave the position, you’ll have to work a notice period (i.e. you can’t leave immediately on handing in your notice but will have to work at the organisation say, for a further month).
 The length of this will depend on the company and how long you’ve worked there.